paulrehkugler/Snapshot-Test-Case-Talk/Snapshot Test Case Slides/presentation.md

 - Use dependency injection for sources of data, instead of firing off network requests from within your view controllers.
 - Separate layout from logic by making a custom `UIView` subclass and rapidly iterating on that instead.

+^ view controllers sometimes have lots of different states. think about how you can compose things that change those states into your view controllers. what sets it to loading? what sets the data in your view controller?

+^ if it's not possible to inject different behavior so that you can get consistent snapshots in your view controller, make a custom `UIView` subclass to handle layout, and mutate properties on that instead

 ---

 # Why?